-Click here for your free cash envelopes (along with a debt free thermometer and debt snowball spreadsheet)!
+Click HERE for your free cash envelopes (along with a debt free thermometer and debt snowball spreadsheet).
+They will be emailed to you along with 5 days worth of information on how to budget, pay off debt, and save money!

 If you’ve been around money saving blogs a time or two then you’ve probably heard about this “Cash Envelope” phenomenon.
 In fact, you might be part of the Dave Ramsey cult if you subscribe to such ideas (I kid, I kid.
 There is no cult).
 When I first started using this system, I had many questions such as what on earth is it, how does it work, and what are the pros/cons of implementing this system.
 Thankfully, I have lived to tell the tale and have answers to these questions!